Musicals101.com

 by George M. Cohan

 Webmaster's note: After decades of touring the US in vaudeville and musical theater, George M. Cohan had firsthand knowledge of almost every city on "the road."
 In later years, he composed this alphabetic poem assessing the business possibilities of various locales.
-A few things that may require explanation –
+A few terms that may require explanation –

 A stands for Albany, good for one night.